Superficial Safety Alignment Hypothesis: Appendix: Less is More for Safety Alignment

 \subsection{Attribute Transfer During Fine-Tuning~}

 In our fine-tuning experiments described in Sec.~\ref{sec:4.2}, we track the attribute transfer of individual units during the adaptation of safety-aligned models to new tasks.
-The process involves categorizing the computing units into ESU, EUU, CU, and RU based on their behavior in the original, safety-aligned model before and after fine-tuning.
-As fine-tuning progresses, we measure how many units initially classified as ESU or CU are converted into EUU or RU.
+The process involves categorizing the computing units into SCU, UCU, CU, and RU based on their behavior in the original, safety-aligned model before and after fine-tuning.
+As fine-tuning progresses, we measure how many units initially classified as SCU or CU are converted into UCU or RU.
 This is done by re-evaluating the importance scores $\mathbf{I_S}$ and $\mathbf{I_U}$ for each unit after every few epochs of training.

-The key insight is that when units critical to safety (ESU or CU) are re-purposed for utility tasks (becoming EUU), the model’s safety performance degrades.
-This transformation is tracked in the \textit{attribute transfer statistics}, which are visualized in Fig.~\ref{fig:2} of the main text.
+The key insight is that when units critical to safety (SCU or CU) are re-purposed for utility tasks (becoming UCU), the model’s safety performance degrades.
+This transformation is tracked in the \textit{attribute transfer statistics}, which are visualized in Fig.~\ref{fig:finetuning_unit_transfer} of the main text.
 The attribute transfer analysis highlights the brittleness of current safety mechanisms: when safety-aligned models are fine-tuned on new tasks, many safety-critical components lose their original function, compromising the safety guardrails of the model.